Write a little about yourself. Just a paragraph will do.

 Overdressing for the occasion.

-I'm strongly considering returning to academia in pursuit of
+I'll be returning to academia in the fall in pursuit of a degree

-becoming a relationship counselor (with a focus on non-traditional
+with which to become a relationship counselor (with a focus on

-dynamics).
-Anyone with experience in the field who would like to
+non-traditional dynamics).
+Anyone with experience in the field who

-take a crack at encouraging/dissuading me, have at me.
+would like to take a crack at encouraging/dissuading me, have at

 I’m really good at